phpbb/phpbb-translation-policies/validation.md

 * Emails should use all variables that are provided in the english email template, in order to provide the same information to the user.
 * Emails may only contain `{U_BOARD}`, `{EMAIL_SIG}` and `{SITENAME}` as additional variables.
 No other variables are available.
 * Emails must not use HTML content.
-* There should be always an empty new line at the end of the file.
+* There must be an empty new line at the end of the file.

 ### `language/{iso}/*.php` and  `language/{iso}/acp/*.php`
 * The file must must only contain 1 array named `$lang`.
 No other variables are allowed.